zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 For a typical Macbook (for example, 2.6 GHz processor and 8 GB memory), the example test can be finalized within 30 minutes.
 The rate-limiting step is off-target site identification across the genome.
 For a typical Macbook, we expect a processing speed of ~ 50 sgRNAs designed per minute.
 For a genome-scale library with 50 k members (10 sgRNAs per gene assuming 5 k genes encoded by a genome), the laptop thus needs roughly 20 hours to finalize the design process.

 ## Output description
-All the output files will be located in a directory named after the prefix given in configure.txt, under which the files about negative control sgRNA are under a subfolder named after "negative".

 The output files will be organized in the subdirectory whose name is specified by the 'prefix' option in configure file under the working directory (prefiex/).
 We term this subdirectory 'result directory' thereafter.

 [your working directory should be like this after running the test](./image/wkd_after_example_running.png)